 Deck the halls (of residence).

 If you’re planning to stay in university accommodation do think about any needs you might have in advance.
-A en-suite room or a room on the ground floor might be a life saver when you’re pain and fatigue is really bad.
-If you are on anti-TNF think about how and where you’ll be storing it.
+A en-suite room or a room on the ground floor might be a life saver when your pain and fatigue is really bad.
+If you are on biologics think about how and where you’ll be storing it.

 Take time to talk.

 Everything might be in writing but do make time to chat with your department and tutor to make sure they understand your needs.